alehel/fitminds-backend/README.md

 All endpoints will contain a version.
 When breaking changes are made to an API endpoint, treat it as a new version.

-All endpoints are to be documented using Swagger.
+All endpoints are to be documented using OpenAPI 3.0.

 ## Dependencies
 All new dependencies must be discussed before being merged into the develop branch.